sialbul/liri-node-app/README.md

 # liri-node-app

-Liri
-LIRI Bot for Week #10 Homework
-About
 LIRI is a Language Interpretation and Recognition Interface.
-LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is a command line node app that takes in parameters and gives back data.
+The user has the option of using four commands (listed below) in conjuntion with specific parameters associated with the commands.
+The Commands are:

-What it does

-Spotify
-node liri.js spotify-this-song <insert song title>

-This will show the following information about the song in your terminal/bash window

-Artist(s)
-The song's name
-A preview link of the song from Spotify
-The album that the song is from
-If no song is provided then your program will default to "The Sign" by Ace of Base

-Movies
-node liri.js movie-this <insert movie title>

-This will output the following information to your terminal/bash window:

-Title of the movie.
-Year the movie came out.
-IMDB Rating of the movie.
-Country where the movie was produced.
-Language of the movie.
-Plot of the movie.
-Actors in the movie.
-Rotten Tomatoes Rating.
-Rotten Tomatoes URL.
-If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'

-Do What It Says
+concert-this

+spotify-this-song

+movie-this

-node liri.js do-what-it-says
+do-what-it-says

-Using the fs Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
+Video Guide
+Watch the video here: https://drive.google.com/file/d/1J5SZ1SRvic-WyU6JtV3EPVMWC7X-k1qP/view?usp=sharing

+TECHNOLOGIES USED
+Javascript
+Nodejs
+Node packages:
+Node-Spotify-API
+Request
+Moment
+DotEnv
+APIs used:
+Bands in Town
+OMDB
+Git
+GitHub